L9-bms/discord-llm-scraper/README.md

 ## How

 1. Search - Use Discord user API to find messages containing relevant keywords
-2. Traverse - Follow reply chains and surrounding context messages to build conversation chains
+2. Traverse - Follow reply chains and surrounding context messages to build conversations, optionally recusively (depth=1 by default)

 ![reply chain traversal](docs/img/chain-crawl.png)

-3. Extract - Summarizes conversations into knowledge chunks using LLMs
+3. Extract - Summarizes conversations into knowledge chunks using LLM
+4. Merge - Optionally merge similar summaries using LLM
-4. Index - Computes embeddings for semantic search capabilities
+5. Index - Computes embeddings for summaries
-5. Query - RAG-powered question answering using conversation context
+6. Query - Feed the top-k related context to LLM along with query to get an answer

 ## Installation